Our Team

 Walwala Bashir, MIDP ’26

-I am Walwala Bashir, a solution-oriented advocate dedicated to advancing justice and development in my home province, Balochistan.
-With a focus on transformative change, my work spans policy analysis aimed at bridging the education gap for out-of-school children and enhancing Pakistan’s export potential.
-I am deeply committed to community service, engaging in discussions that promote inclusive development.
-I have led impactful initiatives, such as increasing Afghan refugee enrollment and optimizing waste management systems in Quetta , all with a focus on empowering marginalized communities.
-As a collaborative leader, I build meaningful networks and foster dialogues that bring diverse perspectives to drive sustainable local solutions.
+Walwala Bashir is a solution-oriented advocate dedicated to advancing justice and development in Balochistan.
+With a focus on transformative change, her work spans policy analysis aimed at bridging the education gap for out-of-school children and enhancing Pakistan’s export potential.
+Deeply committed to community service, she actively engages in dialogues that promote inclusive development.
+She has led impactful initiatives, including increasing Afghan refugee enrollment and optimizing waste management systems in Quetta, all with the goal of empowering marginalized communities.
+As a collaborative leader, Walwala builds meaningful networks and fosters dialogues that bring diverse perspectives together to drive sustainable local solutions.